SaurabhKoli74/Android_Development/README.md

 # Android_Development
-It contains projects related to Android Development Studied in Acadamics.
+It contains projects related to Android Development Studied in Academics.